-Life in the UK Test Topics: What You Actually Need to Know
+Life in the UK Test Topics: Full Breakdown

-The Life in the UK test covers a lot of ground — from Stone Age Britain to modern government.
+The Life in the UK test covers a lot of ground, from Stone Age Britain to modern government.
 But not all topics are tested equally.
 This guide breaks down exactly what you need to know, with guidance on where to focus your precious study time.
+For everything you need to know about the exam itself, see our complete 2026 Life in the UK Test guide, or jump to our step-by-step guide to passing first time.

 The test content is organised into five main categories: